-AWARD AWARD TYPE SCHEDULED VESTING DATE TREATMENT OF DE-STAPLING IMPLEMENTATION (IN ADDITION TO GENERAL AMENDMENTS) LTI Rights set to vest in July 2023 Rights to AbacusRemain the sameProperty Groupas these existingSecurities or cashLTI Rights, beingequivalentJuly 2023 The vesting hurdles will remain unchanged and these awards will be tested against the relevant FFOPS hurdle for Abacus Property Group.
-LTI Rights set to vest after July 2023 Rights to Abacus Property Group securities or cash equivalent Rights, being either July 2024, July 2025 or July 2026 The vesting hurdles for these LTI Rights will be adjusted so vesting is tested against the compound annual growth rate in Earnings Before Interest and Tax (EBIT Growth) and relative Total Securityholder Return (TSR), rather than the FFOPS hurdle.
-Rights to Abacus The performance period for testing the relevant LTI Rights against the EBIT Growth hurdle will remain the same as the performance period which applied to those LTI Rights prior to De-stapling Implementation.
-The performance period for testing the relevant LTI Rights against the TSR hurdle will be adjusted and reset to commence on the De-stapling Implementation Date.
-50% of the LTI Rights scheduled to vest in each year will be subject to the TSR hurdle.
+AWARD AWARD TYPE SCHEDULED VESTING DATE TREATMENT OF DE-STAPLING IMPLEMENTATION (IN ADDITION TO GENERAL AMENDMENTS) LTI Rights set to vest in July 2023 Rights to Abacus Property Group Securities or cash equivalent Remain the same as these existing LTI Rights, being July 2023 The vesting hurdles will remain unchanged and these awards will be tested against the relevant FFOPS hurdle for Abacus Property Group.
+The vesting hurdles for these LTI Rights will be adjusted so vesting is tested against the compound annual growth rate in Earnings Before Interest and Tax (EBIT Growth) and relative Total Securityholder Return (TSR), rather than the FFOPS hurdle.
+The performance period for testing the relevant LTI Rights against the EBIT Growth hurdle will remain the same as the performance period which applied to those LTI Rights prior to De-stapling Implementation.
+Rights to Abacus Remain the same as the relevant The performance period for testing the relevant LTI Rights against t LTI Rights set to vest after July 2023 Property Group securities or cash equivalent existing LTI Rights, being either July 2024, July 2025 or July 2026 50% of the LTI Rights scheduled to vest in each year will be subject to the TSR hurdle.
 TSR measures the growth in the price of securities plus cash distributions notionally reinvested in securities.
 The TSR outcome will be based on the combined performance of Abacus Group Securities and Abacus Storage King Securities (Combined TSR Growth Outcome).
 In order for the LTI Rights subject to the TSR hurdle to vest, the Combined TSR Growth Outcome must exceed a minimum of the 50th percentile of the comparator peer group of ASX listed entities over the relevant performance period.
 Vesting will range between 50% (at 50th percentile achievement) to 100% (at 75th percentile or higher achievement) with straight line vesting between 50th percentile achievement and 75th percentile achievement.